Clays have been used for centuries to beautify the skin. They’re available as fine powders and are present in almost all traditional beauty regimens.

 Clay Facial Mask Recipe

-• 1-2 drops Essential Oil added at the time of application (optional)
+- 2 drops of Essential Oil added at the time of application (optional)

-Mix the powdered ingredients to make 4 oz. of dry clay facial and store in a 4 oz. jar.
+Mix the powdered ingredients to make 100 grams of dry clay facial and store in a glass jar.
 Clay facial masks should not be stored pre-mixed with the wetting agent.

-To use, add approximately 1/2 oz. of the dry clay facial herb blend to a small bowl and mix enough warm water or hydrosol to make a paste.
+To use, add approximately 15 grams of the dry clay facial herb blend to a small bowl and mix enough warm water or hydrosol to make a paste.
 Add a drop or 2 of essential oil if desired.

 Apply to the skin in a gentle circular motion, and leave it to dry for about 15-20 minutes.
 Wash off with warm water.
 If the skin feels tight, a light oil such as camelina can be applied afterwards.